Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 Pre-1933: Before Seismic Code Existed

-The 1933 Long Beach earthquake killed 120 people, destroyed or severely damaged more than 120 schools, and exposed the complete absence of seismic design standards in Southern California construction.
-Before that event, buildings in Los Angeles were designed with no consideration for lateral forces from earthquakes.
-The devastation prompted the state to pass both the Field Act (governing school construction) and the Riley Act (requiring all California structures to be designed for a minimum lateral force), and Los Angeles adopted its first seismic building code provisions under City Ordinance 72,968 later that year.
+The 1933 Long Beach earthquake killed 120 people, destroyed or severely damaged more than 120 schools, and exposed the inadequacy of seismic design standards in Southern California.
+Los Angeles had no mandatory seismic building code at the time, though the concept of designing for lateral earthquake forces was not entirely new.
+Santa Barbara had adopted seismic provisions after its 1925 earthquake, Palo Alto followed in 1926, and the 1928 Uniform Building Code included a non-mandatory appendix recommending lateral force design.
+But in Los Angeles, residential construction was not required to account for earthquake forces, and in practice almost none of it did.
+The devastation of 1933 prompted the state to pass both the Field Act (governing school construction) and the Riley Act (requiring all California structures to be designed for a minimum lateral force), and Los Angeles adopted its first mandatory seismic building code provisions under City Ordinance 72,968 later that year.

-Homes built before 1933 in Los Angeles typically feature unreinforced masonry walls, minimal or no connection between the structure and its foundation, no lateral bracing of any kind, and construction techniques that assumed gravity loads were the only design concern.
+Homes built before 1933 in Los Angeles typically feature unreinforced masonry walls or unbraced wood framing, minimal or no mechanical connection between the structure and its foundation, no engineered lateral bracing, and construction techniques that assumed gravity loads were the primary design concern.
 Many of these structures have survived for nearly a century, which can create a false sense of security.
 They have survived because they have not yet experienced the ground motion they were never designed to resist.

 The City of Los Angeles addressed the most dangerous category of these structures through its Division 88 ordinance, formally known as the Earthquake Hazard Reduction Ordinance, which was first enacted in 1981.
 Division 88 targeted unreinforced masonry bearing wall buildings constructed before October 6, 1933, requiring owners to either retrofit, vacate, or demolish.
 The program identified approximately 8,000 buildings, and by the mid-1990s, roughly 95% of the remaining stock had been brought into compliance.
 However, Division 88 focused on commercial and multi-family structures.
 Single-family homes from this era that were not URM bearing wall construction were not covered, and many remain structurally unimproved.